roparon/africode_restful_api_02/README.md

    git push origin your-feature-branch
    ```
 5. Create a pull request on GitHub to merge your changes into the main repository.

-I'm here to help if you have any questions or need further assistance!